Other Essential Housing Information

 The total amount of the deposit cannot be more than 2 months' rent.
 If the tenant is charged more than two months' rent, then the tenant can contact Shelter Scotland or a Citizens Advice Bureau for advice about claiming back the extra amount.
 It is an offence to require payment of any premium (in addition to the rent and a refundable deposit of no more than two months’ rent) as a condition of the grant, renewal or continuance of a tenancy.

 A deposit must be held by a tenancy deposit scheme until the end of the tenancy.
 This is to stop the landlord using a deposit as if it was their own money.
 Tenancy deposit schemes are run by independent companies which are approved by the Scottish Government.
 The landlord has to pay the deposit to one of the schemes within 30 working days from the start of the tenancy (working days are usually Monday to Friday - so 30 working days is usually 6 weeks).
+When a deposit is paid in instalments then each instalment must be lodged within 30 working days of that instalment being paid.
 There will be no charge to the tenant or landlord to pay the deposit into one of the schemes.

 It is good practice for a landlord or letting agent to pay a deposit, or part deposit (when joint tenants pay their share of a deposit), to one of the approved tenancy deposit schemes as soon as possible after the start of the tenancy.
 This is very important as a landlord or letting agent has no authority to retain any deposit/part deposit at any time.